Get

 While turkey meal is safe for dogs to eat, you do want to be wary of unspecified meat meals and by-product meals.
 Some dog food ingredient lists will contain “meat meal,” and it’s unclear as to what sources of meat are inside it.
 For example, it could be a mixture of beef and chicken.
 So, if your dog has any food allergies, it’s best to avoid food containing unspecified meat meals.

 You may also encounter dog food that contains animal by-product meals.
-The contents of animal by-product meals can contain animal meat along with organs, fatty tissue, and bone.
+Their contents can contain animal meat, along with organs, fatty tissue, and bone.
 Poultry by-product meals can also contain necks, feet, undeveloped eggs, and intestines.

-Animal by-product meal is a cheaper alternative that dog food companies may use to raise the food’s protein content with low-quality ingredients.
-Since more parts are included in animal by-product meals, it’s unclear as to what exactly goes inside of them.
+Animal by-product meal is a cheap alternative with low-quality ingredients that certain dog food companies use to raise the food’s protein content.
+Since more parts are included in animal by-product meals, it’s unclear as to what exactly is inside of them.
 It’s best to avoid this ingredient, especially if your dog has food allergies or sensitivities.

 Why Turkey Meal Is in Dog Food